The 6 best alternatives to Toptal|Sites similar to Toptal

 For Businesses

 Businesses have the luxury of choice on Fiverr.
 There are countless services and freelancers on the platform.
-However, this wide range of choices can cause businesses to fall on the wrong freelancers.
-It’s really simple to create a seller profile on Fiverr.
-When creating a seller profile, no Identity document is asked.
+However, this wide range of options can cause businesses to fall on the wrong freelancers.
+It’s simple to create a seller profile on Fiverr.
+When creating a seller profile, they don’t ask for any identity document.
 The ID verification takes place later when Fiverr contacts a seller for them to verify their profile.
-This is one of the many reasons why so many scams are happening on Fiverr.
+That’s one of the many reasons why so many scams are happening on Fiverr.
 So make sure to choose a seller who has been verified and has delighted past customers.

 3. Upwork

 Another huge freelancing platform, Upwork, has a different system.
 Businesses post the services they need while freelancers bid for them.
-This can lead businesses to find cheaper prices for their projects, but cheaper does not always mean better.
+This can lead businesses to find cheaper prices for their projects, but less expensive does not always mean better.

 For freelancers

 Upwork’s commission system is easy to understand.
 They charge a 10% commission on all orders a freelancer completes.
-On Upwork, freelancers get paid as soon as the work is approved by clients.
-However, the funds earned cannot be withdrawn for the first five days after release.
+On Upwork, freelancers get paid as soon as clients approve their work.
+However, the funds earned can’t be withdrawn for the first five days after release.

 This commission is much more advantageous than Fiverr and some other platforms.
 That is why you will find many freelancers competing on Upwork.
 But, the steady flow of orders ensures that many freelancers find work on the platform.